ashishkpandey91/ashishkpandey91/README.md

   <em>App & Web Developer | JavaScript | React | React Native | Python | Django</em>
 </p>

----

-### 👨‍💻 About Me

-Hi, I'm Ashish SDE Intern - Frontend at Zelthy, an AI-powered platform for custom healthcare solutions.
-I contribute to the development of production-grade web applications with a strong focus on performance, scalability, and user experience.
-Currently in the final semester of my Master of Computer Applications (MCA), I’m also actively working on personal projects to strengthen my skills in both web and mobile development.

-Beyond frontend and full-stack development, I’m currently exploring AI agents and how they can enhance user interactions and productivity through intelligent automation.

-I take pride in writing clean, maintainable code and am passionate about solving real-world problems through thoughtful, user-centric design.

----

 #### 🔥 Tech Stack

 #### 🚀 **Frontend Development**